kath-a-rine/reading-notes/401/class-06.md

 ***What is Bcrypt?***

+*"Bcrypt is an adaptive hash function based on the Blowfish symmetric block cipher cryptographic algorithm and introduces a work factor (also known as security factor), which allows you to determine how expensive the hash function will be."*  The BCrypt algorithm uses the *key stretching* technique.

 ***Why might you use something like Bcrypt?***

-Bycrpt can slow a brute force attack.
+BCyrpt can slow a brute force attack.

 ## [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)